kkangil/light-dom-selector/README.md

 ### on

-you can handle event by `on` method.
+you can create event by `on` method.

 ```js
 $("#app").on("click", function() {